mercycorps/DPP-guides/File-sharing/Instructions-GDrive.md

 - If you restricted a file, and someone with access shares the link with another person, that person will not automatically have access to that content in Google Drive.
 Instead, they’ll see a web page with the opportunity to request access.
 The request for access will go to the file owner.
 Access requests should be reviewed, and those receiving access requests should not simply grant permission to any and all requests, without reviewing the above notes and considerations.

 ## Step 4 - Temporary Access
 Once permission has been granted, the sharing time period can be shortened.
 To limit access, right click the file again, and click `Share`.
 Find the email address you just shared with and right click the access level.
-You will see new options appear, so click on `Give temporary access`.
+You will see new options appear; select `Give temporary access`.

 ![Uploading a file](images/Filesharing_Gdrive_Step4.png)

 A calendar will appear.
 Navigate to the month when access should expire, and click the corresponding date.

 ![Uploading a file](images/Filesharing_Gdrive_Step5.png)

 The calendar will disappear, and the display date will change.
-Once you can see that access will expire on the correct date, click `Save`.
+Once you can see that access will expire on the correct date.
+Click `Save`.

 ![Uploading a file](images/Filesharing_Gdrive_Step6.png)

 ## Step 5 - Additional Options
-If you have concerns about others taking inappropriate actions with the content, there are additional options from the settings screen.
+If you have concerns about others taking inappropriate actions with the content, there are additional options available in the settings screen.
 File settings can be accessed from the gear icon in the upper right of the sharing window.
 Click the gear and you’ll see options to restrict further sharing, or disabling the option to download, print or copy.
 For any feature you want to disable, simply uncheck the box.
 The file will quickly update, saving the new setting.

 ![Uploading a file](images/Filesharing_Gdrive_Step7.png)
 - To learn more, visit [Restrict sharing options on Drive](https://support.google.com/a/users/answer/9308868?hl=en).